Mastercard Inc.

 Moat Score

-Critical global infrastructure with deep brand trust and technological advantage.
+Critical global infrastructure with deep brand trust, proprietary AI models, and expanding on-chain payment rails.

 Mastercard is more than a network; it's a Data & Services Powerhouse: